Shayaan-Kashif/Number-Base-Converter/README.md

 ## Features to be implemented

-- Code validation function for binary, decimal and hexadecimal
+- Code validation function for fixed point binary, fixed point and floating point hex and binary.
+(Done)
-- Code convert number funtion
+- Code to handle decimal fractions
-- Code ability to convert decimal numbers
+- Code to handle binary floats and fixed points
-- Code ability to converty negative numbers
+- Code to handle hexadecimal floats and fixed points